erblast/easyalluvial/cran-comments.md

 # Resubmission

+*First word in description field in DESCRIPTION file starts with a small letter* Fixed

 *Examples generating plots were wrapped in  `\dontrun{if(interactive()){...}`* The `if(interactive())` was not necessary, however examples took a bit too long to execute, so they were wrapped in `\dontrun{}`.
 Adressed this now by allowing the first plot to render and then keeping the `\dontrun{}` wrapper for the plots that follow.